Shana, where are you?

 Mom, nobody won!
 So you can start dinner now.
 I would do it, but I’m watching TV.

-Well, as long as you have a good excuse!
-See you again next time, everybody, for another grand and fabulous Hpathy Quiz!
+Oh!
+I didn’t realize you were occupied!
+Well, see you again next time, everybody, for another grand and fabulous Hpathy Quiz!

 Elaine Lewis, D.Hom., C.Hom.